Point seven, the last point, consists of 22 points to train in for cleansing our attitudes:

 There are six types of reversed understanding that we need to avoid:

-Reversed patience.
-This is being patient and tolerant towards our disturbing attitudes and selfishness, rather than those who get angry at us.
+- Reversed patience – being patient and tolerant towards our disturbing attitudes and selfishness, rather than those who get angry at us.
 Then, there are those who have no patience to sit in a Dharma class or do a meditation session, but have great patience to stand in line for hours in the freezing cold to buy tickets for a rock concert.
 Now that is reversed patience!

-Reversed intention.
-This is where our main intention is worldly gain, money, pleasures and so forth, instead of wanting to gain inner happiness.
+- Reversed intention – our main intention is worldly gain, money, pleasures and so forth, instead of wanting to gain inner happiness.

-Reversed taste.
-This is wanting to visit faraway exotic lands, or getting a taste of exotic drugs and sex, rather than wanting a taste of spiritual experience from listening to, thinking about, and meditating upon the teachings.
+- Reversed taste – wanting to visit faraway exotic lands, or getting a taste of exotic drugs and sex, rather than wanting a taste of spiritual experience from listening to, thinking about, and meditating upon the teachings.

 This means to practice one day and not the next.
 We need to be consistent!
 Also, if we’re not strong in one practice, we shouldn’t just skip it and move on, but be steady like a large river.